 6-26 Three reporters file a story from Pakistan about a fiery oil truck accident, according to information phoned from a man who did not give his name.
 Well, they verify someone called them.

 * Music snot Mikael Wood observes that music at a fest avoided the Top 40 pop and hip-hop, regarded by many as the musical equivalent of The Bachelor.

 Clumsiness aside, who?
 How many?
 Get over yourself.

-pool.
-You dont have to paint me a picture.
+Constantly?
+That gardener must be exhausted.
+(You dont have to paint me a picture.)

 Isnt space precious?

 7-9 Russian media praise Putin.
 From our Moscow correspondent.

 * Goddam Grim Sleeper monicker for a killer.
 Clumsy 'honor' shames the namer and the journalism business.